 EVELYN GLENNIE RECEIVES THE LÈONIE SONNING MUSIC PRIZE 2023

-The British Solo Percussionist Dame Evelyn Glennie will receive The Léonie Sonning Music Prize 2023 of 1,000,000 Danish kroner at a special tribute concert in DR Koncerthuset on the 15th of June 2023.
+The British Solo Percussionist Dame Evelyn Glennie received The Léonie Sonning Music Prize 2023 of 1,000,000 Danish kroner at a special tribute concert in DR Koncerthuset on the 15th of June 2023.

-At the award concert on the 15th of June 2023, Glennie will perform as a soloist in the company of the DR Symphony Orchestra, where they will perform among others James MacMillan’s iconic Veni, Veni Emmanuel for percussion and orchestra.
-The evening also offers a very special tribute to the recipient, when 35 professional and student percussionists from across Denmark pay tribute to the award winner with a specially commissioned piece in DR Koncerthuset.
-The day after the award concert, Evelyn Glennie will give an artist talk and a masterclass at the Royal Danish Conservatorium.
+At the award concert on the 15th of June 2023, Glennie performed as a soloist in the company of the DR Symphony Orchestra, where they performed among others James MacMillan’s iconic Veni, Veni Emmanuel for percussion and orchestra.
+The evening also offered a very special tribute to the recipient, when 35 professional and student percussionists from across Denmark payed tribute to the award winner with a specially commissioned piece in DR Koncerthuset.
+The day after the award concert, Evelyn Glennie gave an artist talk and a masterclass at the Royal Danish Conservatorium.

 Opening concert in the foyer and the square in front of DR Koncerthuset